 - Restricted tongue movements causing bunching, humping or retraction of the tongue.

 Feeding difficulties such as these can also have other causes however, for example an underweight or hungry baby may demonstrate body tension that can include tongue retraction.
-Or a baby may clamp down on the breast if they are struggling with a fast flow of milk or in a shallow latch.
-In order to rule out positioning, latch or low weight gain as causes of body tension or high muscle tone, include a lactation consultant in your health care team to ensure all aspects of your baby’s breastfeeding relationship are fully assessed.
+Or a baby may clamp down on the breast if they are struggling with a fast flow of milk or are in a shallow latch (the way baby attaches to the breast).
+In order to rule out positioning, latch or low weight gain as causes of either painful feeds or body tension/high muscle tone in your baby, include a lactation consultant in your health care team to ensure all aspects of breastfeeding are fully assessed.

 Ideas to help with muscle relaxation